Table of Contents

 in the project’s root directory.
 The settings can be changed by running various git

-commands or just directly modifying the file.
+commands or by just directly modifying the file.

 Adding Multiple Origins